3 Tips for Hiring a Hardwood Company in Kansas City

 No one is ever happy in these types of situations.
-The contractor they hired is certainly unhappy because they probably haven’t been fully paid for the work they did, and trust has been broken; the customer is unhappy because they didn’t get the quality of work they thought they were paying for; and, of course, I’m unhappy because I didn’t get the job in the first place, and no one ever wants to pay what it will take to fix a floor that has been messed up.
+The contractor hired is certainly unhappy because they probably were not fully paid for the work done, and trust was broken.
+The customer is unhappy because they didn’t get the quality of work they thought they were paying for.
+Of course, I’m unhappy because I didn’t get the job in the first place, and no one ever wants to pay for what it will take to fix a floor that has been messed up.

 So, please, do us all a favor, and don’t get into a situation like this.
 When you are considering hiring a company to do your hardwood floors, here are a few pointers:

-- Do your research- check out testimonials, reviews, and ask for references from past customers.
-Angie’s list and Google Plus pages are two ways to find objective reviews that cannot be edited or controlled by the company. (on a side note, the Better Business Bureau is not a good way to find reputable companies.
+Better Business Bureau is not a good way to find reputable companies.
 In fact, they are not a reputable organization in my opinion.
-It has been well documented that companies can control their ratings provided they give the BBB enough $ to correct any negative feedback)
+It has been well documented that companies can control their ratings provided they give the BBB enough $ to correct any negative feedback.

-- Ask good questions- Before you hire someone, ask a lot of questions.
-Ask what their process is like or how the products they use measure up to other companies.
-Ask how many years experience they have.
-Ask whether they use hourly guys to do the work or whether they sub-contract to other companies.
-Ask as many questions as you can think of and you will get a good sense of whether someone is shooting straight with you or just trying to tell you what you want to hear.
+Ask as many questions as you can think of.
+By doing this, you will get a good sense of whether someone is shooting straight with you or just trying to tell you what you want to hear.

-- Observe- Once you reach the point of hiring someone and starting the work, observe to see if all the things they told you are true.
-I don’t mean hover over them every minute and breath down their neck. (it happens) I just mean, be aware of what is going on, and be ready to interject if you don’t feel comfortable about something.
+Once you reach the point of hiring someone and starting the work, observe.
+See if all the things they told you are true.
+I don’t mean hover over them every minute and breath down their neck (it happens).
+I just mean, be aware of what is going on.
+Be ready to interject if you don’t feel comfortable about something.
 It’s much easier to voice your concerns and have them addressed before the work is completed.
 I would much rather correct something in the middle of a job then after I’m done and expecting to collect a check.